Contact Us |

 In 1972, just four years after the first successful hematopoietic cell transplantation (HCT), pioneers in the field of HCT realized the significance of what they were undertaking.
 Several of the pioneers in this evolving science also understood the importance of collaborating to better understand the data being generated at individual centers.
 Dr. Mortimer M. Bortin and several colleagues established the IBMTR at the Medical College of Wisconsin to do just that.
 Physicians in the field agreed to voluntarily contribute their patient data to this outcomes registry.
 At the time, there were only about 12 transplant centers and fewer than 50 patients per year worldwide receiving a transplant.

 Over the years, the dedication and collaboration of those pioneers is reflected in the remarkable growth of this unique international collaboration.
-The IBMTR, with the later addition of the Autologous Blood and Marrow Transplant Registry (ABMTR), expanded to include a large network of transplant centers in almost 50 countries.
-This worldwide database now includes data on more than 425,000 patients.
+The IBMTR, with the later addition of the Autologous Blood and Marrow Transplant Registry (ABMTR), expanded to include a large network of transplant centers in more than 35 countries.
+This worldwide database now includes data on more than 540,000 patients.

 In 1986, the U.S. Navy established the National Bone Marrow Donor Registry with one full-time employee housed at the St. Paul, MN, American Red Cross and a sub-contract with the University of Minnesota for computer support and data management.
 The first donor search was processed in September 1987, and the first NMDP-facilitated transplant took place in December 1987.

 Again, the founders knew the critical nature of collecting outcomes data and conducting collaborative research to improve outcomes, requiring from that very first unrelated transplant that transplant centers report their patient outcomes to the NMDP.